Data can be entered on Form Steps, but what about entering data on a standard production step?

 In the Format option, both Integer and Decimal can be selected for the display of the information.
 An Integer type will display only the whole number, while a Decimal will display up to the number of significant figures selected.
 The Precision option determines this number of figures to be displayed.

 The single select Input Widget allows you to select an option from a list, with a number of powerful configurations.
+Similar to other Input Widgets, you can select the Datasource type of either Tulip Table Record, or Variable:

-One very simple way to use this is to assign a text variable in the Variable field, and display as a Dropdown with statically created values.
+One very simple way to use this is to assign or create a text variable in the Variable field, and display as a Dropdown with statically created values.
 You can add options by selecting 'New Option' just below the Options field.
 Once done, it will look like this:

 If you change the Display field to a Menu, the widget will take on the following form for display: